rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 - **+1 PM:** aumenta o número de alvos em +1.
 - **+2 PM:** aumenta a penalidade em –1.
 - **+5 PM:** muda o alcance para médio e o alvo para criaturas escolhidas.
 Requer 3º círculo.

+### Warding Bond
+  <div class="spell-tags">abjuration warmagic boost sacred thaumaturgy</div>

+*2nd Circle*
+- **Execução:** padrão;
+- **Alcance:** toque;
+- **Alvo:** 1 criatura;
+- **Duração:** cena..

+___
+This spell wards a willing creature you touch and creates a mystic connection between you and the target until the spell ends.

+While the target is within 60 feet of you, it gains a +1 bonus to AC and saving throws, and it has resistance to all damage.
+Also, each time it takes damage, you take the same amount of damage.

+The spell ends if you drop to 0 hit points or if you and the target become separated by more than 60 feet.
+It also ends if the spell is cast again on either of the connected creatures.
+You can also dismiss the spell as an action.

 ### Warding Wind
   <div class="spell-tags">wind nature abjuration thaumaturgy transmutation arcane</div>